TrudAX/denistrunin-blog/src/posts/ax2012-sqldelete/index.md

 One of the tasks in Dynamics AX 2009/2012 system performance maintenance is performing a periodic database cleanup.
 In this blog post, I describe a new framework for implementing such tasks and provide some examples.

-First, let's discuss why do we need some custom code and the pitfalls of the standard cleanup methods.
+First, let's discuss why we need some custom code and the pitfalls of the standard cleanup methods.

 ## A standard way to delete from a large table